MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/static.md

 ## Context
-What is the loader?
+What is the WebView2Loader.dll?
-- The WebView2 SDK contains a header file, loader.dll., and the IDL file.
-Generally, the Loader DLL is a file that interacts with an app to find the WebView runtime, or edge binary on the box.
+- The WebView2 SDK contains a header file, WebView2Loader.dll., and the IDL file.
+WebView2Loader.dll is a small component that helps apps locate the WebView2 Runtime (or non-stable Microsoft Edge channels) on the device.

-For apps that have a single executable, and do not want to ship a loader.dll, follow the process below.
+For apps that have a single executable, and do not want to ship a WebView2Loader.dll, follow the process below.

 ## Procedure